grafana/loki/docs/sources/api/_index.md

 ### Delete namespace

+<span style="background-color:#f3f973;">This experimental endpoint is disabled by default and can be enabled via the -experimental.ruler.enable-api CLI flag or the YAML config option.</span>

 ```
 DELETE /loki/api/v1/rules/{namespace}
 ```

 Deletes all the rule groups in a namespace (including the namespace itself).
 This endpoint returns `202` on success.

-_This experimental endpoint is disabled by default and can be enabled via the `-experimental.ruler.enable-api` CLI flag (or its respective YAML config option)._

 ### List rules

+<span style="background-color:#f3f973;">This experimental endpoint is disabled by default and can be enabled via the -experimental.ruler.enable-api CLI flag or the YAML config option.</span>

 ```
 GET /prometheus/api/v1/rules